416e64726579/Wallarm-API-to-ELK/README.md

 ### Prerequisites

-Things you need to install are python3 and the package installer (pip3) for Python installed by default.
+Things you need to install are python3 and the package installer (pip3) for Python, installed by default.

 Once installed, download required packages